Who are the Palestinian prisoners released in exchange for Israeli hostages?

 Mohammed Abu Warda

 A Hamas militant during the second intifada, Abu Warda helped organize a series of suicide bombings that killed over 40 people and wounded more than a hundred others.
-Israel arrested him in 2002, and sentenced him to 48 terms of lifetime imprisonment, one of the longest prison sentences it ever issued.
+Israel arrested him in 2002, and sentenced him to 48 terms of lifetime imprisonment, among the longest sentences it ever issued.

-He joined Hamas at the start of the intifada while he was still a student, following Israel's killing of Yahya Ayyash, the militant group's leading bomb maker, in 1996.
+As a young student, Abu Warda joined Hamas at the start of the intifada following Israel’s killing of Yahya Ayyash, the militant group’s leading bomb maker, in 1996.

 Palestinian authorities said at the time that Warda had helped to recruit suicide bombers — including his cousin, his cousin’s neighbor and a classmate at the Ramallah Teachers College — whose attacks targeting crowded civilian areas in Israeli cities killed scores of people in the early 2000s.